 During January I visited a few museums, which is always a good option when it’s cold and wet outside.
 And the most interesting event took place at the Tate Modern, involving a mixture of hand weaving and modern technology.
 It was an event run specifically for the visually impaired, including an audio described tour and a workshop, and it was a lovely day.
 So I wanted to tell you a bit about it.

-Update (January 2019): It appears that the Tate app referred to below is no longer available, which is a pity.
-Nevertheless, I hope you enjoy reading about my first visit to the attraction.
+Note: The Tate app referred to below is no longer available, but I hope you still enjoy reading about my first visit to the attraction.

 On Saturday I decided to visit the Tate Modern, as I had stumbled upon the fact that they now have a mobile app giving audio tours around the place, as well as other features that tell you more about the art on display, the activities on offer and where to eat and go shopping.